ChrisVilches/i3blocks-timebox/README.md

 ./timebox 0 notify-send "Time's up" "Some message here"
 ```

-This starts the timer in an off state, and allows the user to increase the time interactively using the mouse in the i3 status bar to enable the timer.
+This starts the timer in an off state and allows the user to increase the time interactively using the mouse in the i3 status bar to enable the timer.

 To integrate it with i3blocks, add the following block to your i3blocks configuration file: